-Term in which it is taught: Hilary Term
+Term in which it is taught: Hilary Term Taught by Dr Clare Pollard and Dr Lena Fritsch

-Taught by Dr Clare Pollard and Dr Alessandro Bianchi
+This option provides an introduction to Japanese art since the Meiji and Taisho eras, with reference to the collections of the Ashmolean Museum.
+The first part of the course explores developments during the important transitional period of Japanese art in the Meiji and Taisho eras, as artists and makers adapted to changes following the opening of Japan to international trade and the Meiji Restoration.
+The second part focuses on Japanese art since 1945, introducing avant-garde movements such as Gutai, Jikken Kobo and Mono-ha as well as contemporary trends.
+Major developments and themes in Japanese photography will also be featured.
+Students taking this option should also follow Dr Pollard and Dr Fritsch's series of lectures and object-based sessions which take place in the Ashmolean Museum.

-This option provides an introduction to Japanese art from the Tokugawa period to the Meiji and Taisho eras, with reference to the collections of the Ashmolean Museum and the Bodleian Libraries.
-The first part of the course focuses on the developments of the graphic arts between the 17th and the mid-19th century, looking at the development of print and manuscript cultures vis-à-vis technological developments and their relationship with literature and performing arts.
-The second part of the course explores developments during the important transitional period of Japanese art in the Meiji and Taisho eras as artists and makers adapted to changes following the opening of Japan by western powers and the Meiji Restoration.
-The course will consist of object-based sessions that will take place in the Ashmolean Museum and the Bodleian Libraries.
+Japanese Politics

-Japanese Politics Taught in Michaelmas Term Taught by Dr Giulio Pugliese
+Term in which it is taught: Hilary Term Not available in 2024-25 Taught by Dr Giulio Pugliese